terisikk/bazingabot/README.md

 # bazingabot
-Discord bot for community of irl friends
+Discord bot for community of irl friends.
+First attempt with rust language.

 # Instructions